“The Third of May 1808” by Francisco Goya

 “The Third of May 1808”

 The high emotions that Goya rendered with his brush and the bluntness of the horrors of war made this piece extremely unique during its time, as the usual way of depicting wars were through large scale, romanticized history paintings.
-This painting helped inspire Édouard Manet’s piece, “The Execution of Emperor Maximilian”.
+This painting inspired Édouard Manet’s piece, “The Execution of Emperor Maximilian”.

 “The Execution of Emperor Maximilian” by Édouard Manet